@svelte-put/inline-svg

 element where inlineSvg

 is placed on will replace existed ones from the original SVG.
-On the contrary, its inner HTML will be replaced with that from the original SVG.
+On the contrary, its inner HTML will be completely replaced.

 Take the following SVG as an example: